Jihunlee326/InterpretableAI/README.md

 - Week5 :
   1. PREDICTION UNDER UNCERTAINTY WITH ERRORENCODING NETWORKS
   2. What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?
+- Week6 : Dropout as a Bayesian Approximation: Representing Model Uncertainty in Deep Learning